aosabook/500lines/data-store/data-store.markdown

 which expects bytes as values
 (to be passed directly to `Storage`).
-The binary tree nodes themselves are just a sublcass of `ValueRef`.
+The binary tree nodes themselves are just a subclass of `ValueRef`.
 Storing richer data
 via <a href="http://json.org">json</a> or <a href="http://msgpack.org">msgpack</a> is a matter of writing your own and setting it as the `value_ref_class`.